 In July 2014, the IASB issued the final version of IFRS 9 Financial Instruments - to replace IAS 39 Financial Instruments: Recognition and Measurement.
 The standard is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Corporation has not yet adopted this standard and is in the process of determining the impact of this standard.
+The Corporation will adopt this standard effective July 1, 2018 and has determined that it will have little or no impact on reported operations.